I can't find Cine Meter in the App Store! Where is it?

 How do I manually set exposure and white balance?

-allow it.
-Instead you have to lock the auto-exposure and auto-white-balance settings
+I’m sorry, there is no manual mode.
+But you can lock the auto-exposure and auto-white-balance settings

 while looking at something with the proper exposure and white balance, like a gray card.